mui/material-ui/CONTRIBUTING.md

 $test-project> npm i ./path-to-file/mui-material-x.x.x.tar.gz
 ```

-**NOTE**: If you have already installed a package, your changes will not be reflected when you reinstall it.
+**NOTE**: If you have already installed this package, your changes will not be reflected when you reinstall it.
 A quick fix for this would be to temporarily bump the version number in your `package.json` before running `yarn build`.

 ## Translations